pippinbarr/SNAKISTS/process/journal.md

 Meanwhile I'm mostly waiting on some feedback from Jim on the accessibility of the variations before largely considering the thing done.

 I should run some phone tests too because it's displaying ugly as sin.
 If I had the energy I might think about scaling/positioning to maximize real-estate for width.
 Can I be fucked?
 Dunno.

+## Closing statement too open?
+(2025-05-02)

+I'm making the odd-feeling choice of writing a journal entry about my [closing statement](./closing-statement.md).
+I've been working on it for a few sessions now, and I have some text in place, but I'm aware of struggling to do anything that feels genuinely worthwhile.
+Had lunch with Rilla and Matt today and that whole question of the value of the "higher level" writing came up, and I found myself saying that it should be sort of enjoyable or inspiring to do that part of the writing – in that moment I was sort of trying to convince Matt, but I think I was probably even more trying to convince myself.

+So why isn't writing a closing statement fun then?
+Or why isn't this one?

+- Partly it just feels like a chore because I have this sense of not really adding enough to the language/insight that I "achieve" in the journal and commits and other documentation?
+So that I'm putting myself more in a role of just pulling together stuff into themes and then... that's it... hasn't felt like I'm adding a lot on top of that
+- No real audience?
+I'm generally the audience of my documentation stuff, but here I'm not all that interested because it's a level at which I already *know* - I'm not saying something new, I'm gathering the stuff I figured out.
+So it's likely the case that this closing statement step would need a target audience - could be my website where I'm trying to explain something important about the game in question, could be a publication target?
+- Lack of specificity.
+In looking through the entire project documentation for thematic areas and then reporting on the thematic areas I'm missing the idea of some really important core concern that I want to build an argument/story around.
+Maybe SNAKISTS is just bad for this because it's a repetition of things I've already done, but in that case I should be looking for what is plausibly unique (e.g. the "everything is Snake" idea) and *only* telling that story?

+Outcome: Do things I just said to do?